top of page

 Three Things to Actually Do Right Now

-Stop overthinking this.
-Here's your plan:
+Stop overthinking it.
+Here’s the plan:

-1. Write Down What Success Looks Like
+1. Define What Success Looks Like

-Not for the event.
-For the people attending.
-What do you want them thinking, feeling, or doing differently after this event?
-Be specific.
-"Feel more connected to company mission" is vague.
-"Understand how their individual work contributes to our new strategic direction" is something you can build a theme around.
+Be specific.“ Feel more connected to the company mission” is fuzzy.“ Understand how their individual work supports our new strategic direction” gives you something you can actually build a theme around.

-2. Talk to Actual Attendees
+2. Talk to Real Attendees

-3. Test Your Theme Against Reality
+3. Pressure-Test Your Theme

 Why Most Event Themes Fall Flat